neil-vass/neil-vass-2/_posts/2025-05-21-a-tiny-bit-of-typography.markdown

 * “Leading (pronounced ‘ledding’) is so called because, in mechanical presses, strips of lead are placed between lines of type to space the lines apart.” ([2.2.1](http://webtypography.net/2.2.1)).

-Another book I enjoyed: [Butterick’s Practical Typography](https://practicaltypography.com/), starting with its “[Typography in ten minutes](https://practicaltypography.com/typography-in-ten-minutes.html)” guide and then diving into lots more topics, from big-picture things like [who typography is for](https://practicaltypography.com/who-is-typography-for.html) to very specific details on things like how to set [line spacing](https://practicaltypography.com/line-spacing.html) (including a link to the author's incredibly detailed [Stack Overflow answer](https://stackoverflow.com/questions/20695333/why-does-unitless-line-height-behave-differently-from-percentage-or-em-in-this-e/20818206#20818206) on why you should use no units for line-height in CSS).
+Another book I enjoyed: [Butterick’s Practical Typography](https://practicaltypography.com/), starting with its “[Typography in ten minutes](https://practicaltypography.com/typography-in-ten-minutes.html)” guide and then diving into lots more topics, from big-picture things like [who typography is for](https://practicaltypography.com/who-is-typography-for.html) to very specific details on things like how to set [line spacing](https://practicaltypography.com/line-spacing.html) (including a link to the author’s incredibly detailed [Stack Overflow answer](https://stackoverflow.com/questions/20695333/why-does-unitless-line-height-behave-differently-from-percentage-or-em-in-this-e/20818206#20818206) on why you should use no units for line-height in CSS).

 I got lots more understanding about what makes page layout easy or harder to read, and got much happier with this site's layout after playing around with some ideas from it.
-In other places, I'm intrigued by very strong opinions on things I can initially barely spot the difference between — for example, the author says “I dislike Arial more than Comic Sans.
+In other places, I’m intrigued by very strong opinions on things I can initially barely spot the difference between — for example, the author says “I dislike Arial more than Comic Sans.
 Though it’s the undisputed king of the goofy fonts, Comic Sans is at least honest about what it is.
 But Arial is merely a bland, zero-calorie Helvetica substitute.”

 <figure>
   <img src="/assets/images/arial-helvetica-comparison.svg" width="100%"